 Pikoulianika is known as the “balcony of Lakonia” on account of the sweeping vistas of the Peloponnese that can be enjoyed from here.
-On the opposite foothill of Taygetos, you can see the various ruins of Mystras old town.
+On the opposite foothill of Taygetos, you can see the various ruins of Mystras’ old town.

 While there are Greek foods that are globally renowned like moussaka and pastitsio, each region of Greece also has its own regional delicacies.
 In Lakonia, you can try Lakonia sausages, handmade and prepared with sage and a variety of spices.

-Pikoulianika tavern is an excellent eatery run by friendly local Maria.
+Pikoulianika Tavern is an excellent eatery run by friendly local Maria.
 Skreka is another local favourite restaurant.
-Both utilise the freshest, locally sourced ingredients in their dishes.
+Both places utilise the freshest, locally sourced ingredients in their dishes.

-Mount Taygetos Hiking Trails
+Mount Taygetos hiking trails